Biden pledges to build scores of new vaccine sites and prioritize older Americans

 Raising the urgency of the vaccine effort was a warning Friday from the Centers for Disease Control and Prevention that the highly contagious variant of the novel coronavirus first seen in Britain will become the dominant strain in the United States within about two months.

-More than 23 million cases of covid-19, the illness caused by the novel coronavirus, have been reported nationwide as the country’s death toll approaches 400,000.
+More than 23 million cases of covid-19, the illness caused by the coronavirus, have been reported nationwide as the country’s death toll approaches 400,000.

 As of Friday, slightly more than 31 million vaccine doses have been distributed around the country, and at least 10.6 million people have been vaccinated, CDC figures show.